bford/bford.github.io/_drafts/apple.md

 ----------------------------

-Nearly all of today's personal devices, including Apple's, already have a ready-made ``backdoor'' ripe for exploitation, in the form of
+Nearly all of today's personal devices, including Apple's, already have a ready-made &ldquo;backdoor&rdquo; ripe for exploitation, in the form of
 [automatic software updates validated by digital signatures](http://arstechnica.com/security/2016/02/most-software-already-has-a-golden-key-backdoor-its-called-auto-update/).
 One way the US government could